Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Experiments and Analysis

 \subsection{ASR Analysis for LDP Protocols}

 In Figure~\ref{fig:asr_analysis}, we evaluate the ASR for various LDP frequency estimation protocols as a function of the privacy budget \(\varepsilon\) from high to low privacy regimes across small to big domain sizes \(k\).
 The goal of this analysis is to assess the robustness of each protocol against adversarial inference attacks under varying privacy levels and domain sizes.
-Specifically, we compare state-of-the-art protocols (GRR, SUE, BLH, OUE, OLH, SS, SHE, and THE) against our proposed adaptive protocols (ASS, AUE, ALH, and ATHE) to understand how effective these methods are at balancing privacy and utility.
+Specifically, we compare state-of-the-art protocols (GRR, SUE, BLH, OUE, OLH, SS, SHE and THE) against our proposed adaptive protocols (ASS, AUE, ALH and ATHE) to understand how effective these methods are at balancing privacy and utility.

-\textbf{General trend across protocols:} For all protocols, we observe that the ASR generally increases with increasing privacy budget \(\varepsilon\) in Figure~\ref{fig:asr_analysis}.
+For all protocols, we observe that the ASR generally increases with increasing privacy budget \(\varepsilon\) in Figure~\ref{fig:asr_analysis}.
 This behavior is expected, as higher values of \(\varepsilon\) correspond to weaker privacy guarantees, allowing the adversary to infer user data more effectively.
-For smaller domain sizes (\ie, \(k \leq 100\), the ASR rises sharply, suggesting that the adversary's ability to correctly guess the user's input improves significantly as \(\varepsilon\) increases.
+For smaller domain sizes (\ie, \(k \leq 100\)), the ASR rises sharply, suggesting that the adversary's ability to correctly guess the user's input improves significantly as \(\varepsilon\) increases.
 In contrast, larger domain sizes (\ie, \(k \geq 1000\)) show a more gradual increase in ASR, indicating that a larger domain inherently offers greater privacy protection.
-Nevertheless, \textbf{\textit{our adaptive methods effectively counteract privacy threats regardless of $k$ and $\varepsilon$}}, underscoring the flexibility and robustness offered by our double-objective optimization framework.
+Still, \textbf{\textit{our adaptive methods effectively counteract privacy threats regardless of $k$ and $\varepsilon$}}, underscoring the flexibility and robustness offered by our two-objective optimization framework.

-\textbf{Comparing traditional protocols:} Among traditional protocols, GRR and SS demonstrate the highest ASR across all privacy budgets and domain sizes, making them the most vulnerable to privacy attacks.
-In contrast, SUE displays a more gradual increase in ASR, suggesting better resilience than GRR and SS.
-Protocols such as OUE and OLH exhibit a maximum ASR of approximately \(0.5\), even as \(\varepsilon\) increases, showing a clear boundary in their ASR.
-Notably, for SHE, ASR grows gradually as $\varepsilon$ increases, while THE’s thresholding strategy yields moderate ASR increments.
-Overall, BLH consistently achieves an exceptionally low ASR across all privacy budgets and domain sizes, highlighting its robustness against adversarial inference attacks.